Click here to find your scheduled collection day. Tompkins County contracts for county-wide curbside recycling on an every other week basis.

 - A container that is no larger than 50 gallons, weighs no more than 40 pounds when full, and is clearly marked with an “R”.
 This container may have a lid.

-- Place recycling bins at the curb on your scheduled collection day with the “R” facing the road so the recycling collector can see it.
+- Place recycling bins at the curb on your scheduled collection day by 6:00 AM (4:00 AM in the City of Ithaca, 7:30 AM in the Village of Cayuga Heights) with the “R” facing the road so the recycling collector can see it.
 “R” decal stickers are available for free at the Recycling and Materials Management Office, the Recycling and Solid Waste Center information kiosk, municipal offices, and most grocery stores.

 - Lids, labels, neck rings and caps on containers are OK.